jenleebeaver/audioRecorder_frontend/README.md

 [
 Watch Video Walkthrough here](https://www.youtube.com/watch?v=KAqOabpQsH8&t=2s)

+Run `open ./cover/cover.html` in terminal to navigate app.

  Stretch Goals:
  *Will have to use a different backend to store audio* *create categories for recordings for associated models*